 Transport by Helicopter

-Helicopter transportation provides more paddle time than jet boats and water taxis and is much more reliable, comfortable and safer.
+Helicopter transportation provides more paddle time than jet boats and water taxis, and it is much more reliable, comfortable and safer.
 The views during this flight are unmatched!
-We originally tried the water taxi and jet boat options and decided discontinue those due to comfort, safety of our guests.
-Because of those reasons and also access issues we determined that the helicopter was the best way to access this remote area.
-Helicopters are Robinson R-44 four passenger helicopters which are the work horse of the tourism businesses here in Alaska
+We originally tried the water taxi and jet boat options and decided discontinue those due to comfort and safety of our guests.
+Because of those reasons and also access issues, we determined that the helicopter was the best way to access this remote area.
+Helicopters are four-passenger Robinson R-44 which are the work horse of the tourism businesses here in Alaska.

 About the Helicopter Flight

 This flight is one of the most scenic ways that you can do to see the diverse topography that Alaska has to offer as you transition from sea level with its temperate rain forest boreal forests to alpine above tree line to then traveling over the scree field with snow banks.
-Once you fly over the peaks you will descend down into a beautiful glacial lagoon where you will fly above the immense icebergs providing a rare view of the ice and its ice shelf that extends our beneath the water level creating a beautiful sight you will then land at our Bear Glacier Base Camp that offers an in your face view of Bear Glacier which is the Kenai Fjords National Parks largest glacier.
+Once you fly over the peaks you will descend down into a beautiful glacial lagoon where you will fly above the immense icebergs providing a rare view of the ice.
+This ice shelf extends out beneath the water level creating a beautiful sight.
+You will then land at our Bear Glacier Base Camp that offers an in-you-face view of Bear Glacier which is the Kenai Fjords National Parks largest glacier.
 Often we see the local mountain goats, bears and sometimes even wolverine as we fly over these rugged areas.